 Q3: How can I use inserts to help me categorize attendees?

-We offer a full selection of Color Bar and Title/Color Bar inserts to categorize attendees for
+We offer a full selection of Color Bar and Title/Color Bar inserts to categorize attendees for easy identification.

 Q4: Is there an easy way to print customized agendas on the back of my inserts?